cyverse-archive/DE/ansible/index.md

 [ansible/inventories/group_vars]({{site.github.repository_url}}/tree/master/ansible/inventories/group_vars).
 Also, this folder contains a single file, `all`, which contains all of the variables used by the provided roles and playbooks with default values.
-This is done with intent that developers will create their own `group_vars/all` file, which will override any of the defaults set in the `inventories/group_vars/all` file.
+This is done with the intent that developers will create their own `group_vars/all` file, which will override any of the defaults set in the `inventories/group_vars/all` file.

 You only need to include the variables you wish to override.